-Everyone Should Know CPR, Because Everyone Has A Heartbeat.
+Everyone Should Know CPR, Because Everyone Has Power To Save Lives In Their Hands.

 Together We Can Save A Life!